platan/tests-execution-chart/README.md

 3. Prepare `~/.gradle/gradle.properties` and run `./gradlew clean build publishPlugins`
 4. Edit Changelog in README.md and `git commit -m "Document release [X.X.X]"`

+# tests-execution-chart-commons

+[tests-execution-chart-commons](tests-execution-chart-commons) module contains common code which is used by the plugin.
+This library can be also used to build other tools.

 # Motivation

 [JUnit](https://junit.org/junit5/docs/5.9.0/user-guide/#writing-tests-parallel-execution) and [Spock](https://spockframework.org/spock/docs/2.3/parallel_execution.html) support parallel execution.
 Both frameworks allow configuring execution mode for classes/specifications and methods/features.
 JUnit/Spock documentation illustrates how this configuration affects the execution schedule of tests.